michaelnmmeyer/mascara/README.md

     $ echo "And now, Laertes, what's the news with you?" | mascara -f "%s/%t " And/LATIN now/LATIN ,/SYM Laertes/LATIN ,/SYM what/LATIN 's/SUFFIX the/LATIN
     news/LATIN with/LATIN you/LATIN ?/SYM

+## Implementation

+From what I gathered by reading the relevant literature, there are two main approaches for implementing a tokenizer: a) using finite-state automata, and b) using a supervised sequence model.
+The second solution is much heavier than its alternative and doesn't seem to be worth the extra work for such a light task as tokenization, so I discarded it.

+Each tokenizer uses two finite-state machines, written in [Ragel](http://www.colm.net/open-source/ragel/).
+The first one matches the input text from left to right, in the usual way.
+The second one reads it from right to left, and is used to recognize contractions at the end of a word.
+Using two separate machines helps to disambiguate the role of single quotes.